max0x7ba/atomic_queue/README.md

 These containers have corresponding `AtomicQueueB`, `OptimistAtomicQueueB`, `AtomicQueueB2`, `OptimistAtomicQueueB2` versions where the buffer size is specified as an argument to the constructor.
 The `B` versions are slower.

+The queues also support the totally ordered mode.
+In this mode consumers receive messages in the same FIFO order the messages were posted.
+This mode is supported for `push` and `pop` functions, but for not the `try_` versions.
+On Intel x86 the totally ordered mode comes at 0 cost.

 A few well-known containers are used for reference in the benchmarks:
 * `boost::lockfree::spsc_queue` - a wait-free single producer single consumer queue from Boost library.
 This is the absolute best performer because it is wait-free, but it only supports single-producer-single-consumer scenario.
 * `boost::lockfree::queue` - a lock-free multiple producer multiple consumer queue from Boost library.